 Restart your computer

 Simply turn off your computer.
 You can restart your Mac by going to the Apple menu and then click Restart.
 Wait a few minutes and turn it back on.

 Resource hungry apps/processes running in the background

 Launch Activity Monitor on your Mac so that you can see what is affecting your Mac’s performance.
 Go to Applications > Utilities and open Activity Monitor.
 And click the “CPU” tab.
 This will list all programs by the amount of CPU they are using.
-You can also view by memory use by selecting the “Memory” tab.
-Activity monitor will let you see if there is an app or process making a large demand.
+You can also view memory use by selecting the “Memory” tab.
+Activity Monitor will let you see if there is an app or process making a large demand.

 Quit apps when you are not using them.
 You can view what apps are running.
 When you close an app by clicking the X icon, it will remain running in the background.
 This is usually okay but it may also cause your Mac to slow down.
-For me, some big apps, like Microsoft Word etc, was slowing my Mac.
+For me, some big apps, like Microsoft Word, etc, was slowing my Mac.
 To quit apps, right-click (or ctrl-click) and then select Quit.